Voices, choices and leadership: a tipping point for Europe?

 Expand SESSION I – Enlarging Europe: at what cost and what structure?

 In the wake of geopolitical upheavals, notably Russia’s invasion of Ukraine, the European Union is at a critical juncture with renewed momentum for its enlargement process.
-This newfound consensus and momentum – in stark contrast with pre-war enlargement fatigue – offer an unparalleled opportunity for strategic reforms that would fundamentally enhance the EU’s institutional readiness and policy coherence as well as facilitate its enlargement.
+This newfound consensus and momentum – in stark contrast with pre-war enlargement fatigue – offers an unparalleled opportunity for strategic reforms that would fundamentally enhance the EU’s institutional readiness and policy coherence as well as facilitate its enlargement.

 Future EU accessions will be negotiated under increasingly complex circumstances.
 As the EU contemplates this expansion, the imperative for internal integration intensifies, underscored by global uncertainties and the demand for swift, unified action across foreign, defence and economic policies.
 EU ambitions across various policies will likely need to be adapted to fit the new reality of an enlarged Europe.
 Similarly, the approach to enlargement will need to be designed to accommodate current and incoming member states’ collective ambition.

 The ‘if’ of European enlargement seems to have been replaced by a ‘when’.
-EU enlargement necessitates strategic reforms, enhanced policy coherence, and swift integration to ensure the Union’s values and objectives remain robust.
+EU enlargement necessitates strategic reforms, enhanced policy coherence and swift integration to ensure the Union’s values and objectives remain robust.

 The next enlargement of the European Union will change the situation for some member states, which will become net contributors.
 In the current geopolitical and geoeconomic situation, it will be essential to define what should be the priorities for the European Union in the next 10 or 20 years and which European policies bring the most value to all member states.